tiagoprn/tips/nginx.md

     worker_processes 1;
 ```

-2) Get the number of simultaneous connections can be simultaneously served by Nginx.
-Important to have in mind that every browser usually opens up at least 2 connections per server, this number can half.
-So, to get this number:
+2) Get the number of simultaneous connections that can be served by Nginx.
+Important to have in mind that every browser usually opens up at least 2 connections per server, so that number can half.
+So, to get the number:

 ```
 $ ulimit -n